cds-snc/digital-canada-ca-website/content/en/service-digital-toolkit/accessibility/our-commitment-to-accessibility-and-inclusivity/index.md

 * Include accessibility from the start of service design.
 * Strive to have a clear purpose and well-defined goals.
 * Ensure that content is clear, use plain language.
-* Provide helpful wayfinding — *help people navigate to relevant content.*
+* Provide helpful wayfinding — help people navigate to relevant content.
 * Accommodate a range of people's needs by providing choice and flexibility.
-* Include people with disabilities in user research, design, and testing of services.
+* Include people with disabilities in user research, design and testing of services.
 * Use solid structure by building to standards: work to exceed WCAG 2.1 AA.
 * Test the online parts of a service for compatibility with assistive technologies.
 * Have champions for accessibility on product teams and internal support teams.
-* Resources should be compatible with current and future tools, include redundant modalities by offering choice.
+* Resources should be compatible with current and future tools, including redundant modalities by offering choice.
 * Providing a community feedback layer to partners, users or other stakeholders, such as an accessibility statement, to continually improve services.